ethereumclassic/ECIPs/_specs/ecip-tabs.md

 I have written a couple programs that I've used to simulate and observe chain production characteristics.

-- `go-miner-sim` simulates PoW/TABS production.
+- [`go-miner-sim`](https://github.com/etclabscore/go-miner-sim) simulates PoW/TABS chain production in a multi-agent environment.
 - `go-block-step` simulates an abstracted version of the block production race.

 I would love review, feedback, and collaboration on these.